Reduced blood circulation and hypertension caused by cutaneous folds

 Holding a position for hours or doing the same movement repeatedly only compounds the situation.

-For example, the flow in the carotid arteries, supplying oxygenated blood to the brain, can be significantly reduced by keeping your head turned for even short periods.
+For example, the flow in the carotid arteries, which supplies the brain with oxygenated blood, can be significantly reduced by keeping your head turned for even short periods.

 THE CAROTID ARTERIES